tfsamaral/reporanker/README.md

 ```

 ### Calculate Score
-The score is calculated based on the total commits, files changes, additions and deletions that have a weight of importance associated:
+The score is calculated based on the total commits, files changes, additions and deletions with their respective weight of importance:

 ```Go
 const (